Penis filler: does it work & is it safe? Plus, alternatives

 Key takeaways

-• Penis fillers may increase girth by up to 1.5 inches, but they won’t change the length of your penis.
+• Penis fillers may increase girth by 1.5 inches (with some studies showing even greater increases), but they won’t change the length of your penis.

 • Men often report higher self-esteem and confidence after using penis filler.

 You’ve heard of lip filler?
 Meet penis filler, a penile girth enhancement procedure that promises a similar effect: making a penis look fuller and plumper.
-Penis filler is a fairly new procedure that’s quickly getting more and more popular.
+During the procedure, a healthcare provider administers several injections of a soft tissue filler, such as hyaluronic acid, into the shaft of the penis.

 What is penis filler?

-In short, a penis filler is a cosmetic procedure during which a healthcare provider injects a form of dermal filler into the penis to create an instantly thicker, plumper look.
-Some basic cleaning and hygiene is required after, along with a short 1–2 week break from sex.
+In short, a penis filler is a cosmetic procedure during which a healthcare provider injects a form of dermal filler into the penile shaft to create an instantly thicker, plumper look.

-“Patients who were previous ‘growers’ most often turn into ‘showers’ from the weight of the filler holding the penis in a more out position and reducing retraction,” says David Shafer, MD, a board-certified plastic surgeon and inventor of the SWAG procedure (which stands for Shafer Width and Girth, a version of the procedure pioneered by Dr. Shafer).
+“Patients who were previous ‘growers’ most often turn into ‘showers’ from the weight of the filler holding the penis in a more out position and reducing retraction,” says David Shafer, MD, a board-certified plastic surgeon and inventor of the SWAG (Shafer Width and Girth) procedure.

 It’s important to note that penis filler injections do not make your penis longer in any permanent sense.
 Rather, they make it look larger, both when flaccid and erect, says Norman M. Rowe, MD, a board-certified plastic surgeon with a practice in New York and New Jersey.